COS301-SE-2025/Mavito/README.md

 # Mavito: A PWA for Multilingual Lexicons, Term Banks, and Glossaries

+## Links
+-  [Functional Requirements Document](https://placeholder.com)
+-  [GitHub Project Board](https://github.com/orgs/COS301-SE-2025/projects/112)

-## By Velox
+## Badges

 ## Project Description
 **Mavito** is a progressive web application (PWA) developed for the COS 301 Capstone project at the University of Pretoria.
 It serves as a unified platform for accessing, browsing, and contributing to multilingual glossaries, dictionaries, and terminology banks.
 Designed with an offline-first approach and scalable architecture, Mavito aims to support South Africa’s low-resource languages and empower linguistic research, NLP development, and language preservation.

-## Links
--  [Functional Requirements Document](https://placeholder.com)
--  [GitHub Project Board](https://github.com/orgs/COS301-SE-2025/projects/112)

-## Badges

 ## Velox Team Members